os-computational-economics/ai4edu-api-service/README.md

 ### Please follow the steps below to get the backend API up and running on your local machine.
 1. Clone the repository to your local machine.
 2. Install Docker on your local machine. (https://docs.docker.com/get-docker/)
+   1. It is recommended to install **Docker Desktop** for Windows or Mac.
+Especially if you are new to Docker.
 3. Run the following command (one line at a time) in the root directory of the repository to generate the SSL certificates:
     ```
     mkdir -p ssl && cd ssl